whoward/docs/markdown/reference/sauce-connect.md

 ###	For More Help

 If you need additional help, get in touch at help@saucelabs.com.
-To provide our support team with additional information, please add the `-v` and `-l sc.log` options to your Sauce Connect command line, reproduce the problem, and attach the resulting log file (called `sc.log`) to your support request.
+To provide our support team with additional information, please add the `-vv` and `-l sc.log` options to your Sauce Connect command line, reproduce the problem, and attach the resulting log file (called `sc.log`) to your support request.

 For more advance troubleshooting steps please refer to http://support.saucelabs.com/entries/22485469-Sauce-Connect-Troubleshooting-Tips